rust-lang/rust/doc/rust.md

 The keywords in [source files](#source-files) are the following strings:

+*TODO* split these between type keywords and regular (value) keywords, and define two different `identifier` productions for the different contexts.

 ~~~~~~~~ {.keyword}
 alt any as assert
 be bind block bool break